jordansissel/sysadvent/2012/01/article.md

 The spreadsheet updates in near-real-time with form postings.
 Any charts you are using are also updated when the spreadsheet changes.
 Smells like this could be useful for light logging and metric recording, right?
 I think so!

+Looking back at the 'mail logs size' data set above, we can use forms to automate this.
+Set up a daily cron job that publishes the size of each log file to a form and you can trend usage patterns over time.
+If you don't have a graphing system available right now, like Graphite or Ganglia, this Forms solution could be just the right tool for you.

 ## Conclusion